pytorch/pytorch.github.io/_mobile/android.md

 ### org.pytorch.IValue (IValue)
 [github](https://github.com/pytorch/pytorch/blob/master/android/pytorch_android/src/main/java/org/pytorch/IValue.java)

-IValue represents a torchscript variable that can be one of the supported (by torchscript) types ( https://pytorch.org/docs/stable/jit.html#types ).
+IValue represents a TorchScript variable that can be one of the supported (by torchscript) types ( https://pytorch.org/docs/stable/jit.html#types ).
 IValue is a tagged union.
 For every supported type it has a factory method, method to check the type and a getter method to retrieve a value.
 Getters throw IllegalStateException if called for inappropriate type.

 ### org.pytorch.Module (Module)
 [github](https://github.com/pytorch/pytorch/blob/master/android/pytorch_android/src/main/java/org/pytorch/Module.java)

-Module is a wrapper of torch.jit.ScriptModule (`torch::jit::script::Module` in pytorch c++ api) which can be constructed with factory method load providing absolute path to the file with serialized torchscript.
+Module is a wrapper of torch.jit.ScriptModule (`torch::jit::script::Module` in pytorch c++ api) which can be constructed with factory method load providing absolute path to the file with serialized TorchScript.
 ```
 IValue IValue.runMethod(String methodName, IValue... inputs)
 ```